What Is Margin In Forex Trading?

 Margin and Leverage Example

 Consider a trader who wants to open a USD/SGD currency pair position.
-If the trader’s broker offers a leverage ratio 50:1, the trader could control a $100,000 position with just $2,000 in margin.
+If the trader’s broker offers a leverage ratio of 50:1, the trader could control a $100,000 position with just $2,000 in margin.
 If the USD/SGD exchange rate moves in the trader’s favor by 1%, the trader will earn a profit of $1,000, a 50% return on their $2,000 margin.
 Conversely, if the exchange rate moves against the trader by 1%, they would lose $1,000, half their margin deposit.

 Different Types of Margin